paulruesing/image-segmentation-rust-api-placeholder/README.md

 > **Privacy notice:** This repository is a public placeholder with a reduced, high-level
 > description of the work for public presentation.
 The full source code remains
 > private as this is an ongoing freelancing engagement.
 I am happy to walk through the
-> architecture and code in a private session upon request - feel free to reach out at
+> architecture and code in a private session upon request.
-> pr@paulruesing.de.

 ---